akalzh/north-star-bakery-touchstone3/README.md

 - Mobile-first CSS
 - Flexbox for navigation, hero, product cards and other layouts
 - Media queries at 720px and 1000px

-Note: replace the GitHub URL placeholder in the completed Touchstone 3 document with your actual public repository URL.